KAIST-Visual-AI-Group/Flow-Inference-Time-Scaling/README.md

 <!-- Release Note -->
 ### Release
+- **[30/04/25]** 🚀 The code for quantity-aware image generation has been released.
 - **[21/04/25]** 🔥 We have released the implementation of _Inference-Time Scaling for Flow Models via Stochastic Generation and Rollover Budget Forcing_ for compositional image generation.
-Code for quantity-aware and aesthetic image generation will be released soon.

 <!-- Setup -->